jgehrcke/goeffel/README.md

 ### `goeffel-analysis plot`: generic plot command

 Can be used for example for comparing multiple time series.
-Say you have monitored the same process across multiple replicas in a distributed system and would like to compare the time evolution of a certain metric across these replicas.
+Say you have monitored the same program across multiple replicas in a distributed system and would like to compare the time evolution of a certain metric across these replicas.
 Then the `goeffel-analysis plot` command is here to help, invoked with multiple `--series` arguments: